SPCA Issues Hot Weather Reminders Designed to Keep Pets Safe

 ADMINISTER FLEA PREVENTION PRODUCTS CORRECTLY!
 Early last June, the SPCA received two cats on death’s door after cheap, incorrect flea products purchased from deep discount stores were applied.
 The SPCA has already received several phone calls this season from people who misapplied flea products to their pets.
 DO NOT APPLY PRODUCTS MEANT FOR DOGS ON CATS, AND DO NOT APPLY CAT FLEA PRODUCTS TO DOGS, AND FOLLOW DIRECTIONS CONCERNING THE VOLUME AND MANNER OF APPLICATION!
 Read the directions carefully PRIOR to application, not during application.
 The application of improper flea products, low-quality flea products, or products applied incorrectly, can cause internal damage or death to your pet.
 Always consult a veterinarian before purchasing and applying flea products.

 KEEP PETS HOME DURING OUTDOOR FESTIVALS.
-Art festivals, food festivals, summer fireworks displays, and other crowded outdoor events are no places for dogs.
+This tip may not be as relevant in 2020 as it’s been in the past, since the pandemic has caused the cancellation of most events this summer.
+However, for future reference: art festivals, food festivals, summer fireworks displays, and other crowded outdoor events are no places for dogs.
 Extremely hot weather, paired with immense crowds of people and strange noises and scents, heightens the stress level for many animals; the repetitive, exploding sound of fireworks is enough to make even the calmest animal frantic and sometimes aggressive.
 Your pet’s body is closer to the asphalt and can heat up much more quickly.

 The hot pavement can also burn unprotected, sensitive paw pads when dogs are on pavement for any period of time.
 Check out this photo from a June, 2019 post on WGRZ-TV and click on the photo for the full story: